Chart Color Schemes

 Clontarf hosts an older demographic, ranking in the top quartile nationwide

-Clontarf's median age is 47 years, considerably higher than Greater Sydney's average of 37 and exceeding the national average of 38 years.
-The 55-64 age group constitutes 17.6% of Clontarf's population, compared to Greater Sydney's percentage, while the 25-34 cohort is less prevalent at 4.9%.
+Clontarf's median age is 47 years, which is considerably higher than Greater Sydney's average of 37 years and exceeds the national average of 38 years by a substantial margin.
+The 55-64 age group makes up 17.6% of Clontarf's population, compared to Greater Sydney's percentage, while the 25-34 cohort constitutes only 4.9%.
 This concentration in the 55-64 age group is well above the national average of 11.2%.
-Post-2021 Census data shows that the 15-24 age group has grown from 15.6% to 17.0%, while the 35-44 cohort has declined from 8.2% to 6.8% and the 45-54 group has dropped from 17.5% to 16.1%.
-Demographic modeling suggests that Clontarf's age profile will evolve significantly by 2041.
-The 85+ cohort shows the strongest projected growth at 111%, adding 55 residents to reach a total of 106.
-Senior residents aged 65 and above are expected to drive 68% of population growth, highlighting demographic aging trends.
-Meanwhile, population declines are projected for the 0-4 and 35-44 age cohorts.
+According to post-2021 Census data, the 15-24 age group has grown from 15.6% to 17.1% of Clontarf's population.
+Conversely, the 35-44 cohort has declined from 8.2% to 6.8%, and the 45-54 group has dropped from 17.5% to 16.2%.
+Demographic modeling indicates that Clontarf's age profile will evolve significantly by 2041, with the 85+ cohort projected to grow by 87%, adding 49 residents to reach a total of 106.
+Senior residents aged 65 and above will drive 95% of population growth, emphasizing demographic aging trends.
+Meanwhile, population declines are projected for both the 25-34 and 45-54 cohorts.